Field Schools & Internships

 P.O.
 Box 58, Kure Beach, NC, 28449

-This internship enables UNCW students to learn a particular aspect of anthropology, specifically underwater archaeology, that currently is unavailable to the student in the university classroom setting.
-Students gain invaluable hands-on experience working with recently recovered materials obtained during underwater excavations at a variety of local sites.
-This experience provides the student with valuable training and experience in artifact processing, analyzing and curation that will undoubtedly assist them in their professional life outside of the university.
-Some fieldwork is also included in this internship at UAB.
-Students have the opportunity to learn archaeological field techniques by participating in limited excavations of terrestrial sites in the Cape Fear region.
-UNCW students process, analyze and conserve archaeological materials obtained during local underwater archaeological projects.
+This internship enables UNCW students to learn about underwater archaeology, which is currently unavailable at UNCW in a classroom setting.
+Students gain hands-on experience working with recently recovered materials obtained during underwater excavations at a variety of local sites.
+This provides the student with valuable training and experience in artifact processing, analysis and curation that will assist them in their professional life outside of the university.
+Students might have the opportunity to learn archaeological field techniques by participating in limited excavations of terrestrial sites in the Cape Fear region.
+Interns will process, analyze and conserve archaeological materials obtained during local underwater archaeological projects.

 5919 Oleander Dr. Suite 115, Wilmington, NC 28403